CUBRID/cubrid-manual/ko/sql/schema/table.rst

 .. code-block:: sql

-	--creating table with REUSE_OID option specified
-	CREATE TABLE reuse_tbl (a INT PRIMARY KEY) REUSE_OID;
+	-- creating table with REUSE_OID option specified CREATE TABLE reuse_tbl (a INT PRIMARY KEY) REUSE_OID;
 	INSERT INTO reuse_tbl VALUES (1);
 	INSERT INTO reuse_tbl VALUES (2);
 	INSERT INTO reuse_tbl VALUES (3);

-	--an error occurs when column type is a OID reusable table itself CREATE TABLE tbl_1 ( a reuse_tbl);
+	-- an error occurs when column type is a OID reusable table itself CREATE TABLE tbl_1 ( a reuse_tbl);

 	ERROR: The class 'reuse_tbl' is marked as REUSE_OID and is non-referable.
 Non-referable classes can't be the domain of an attribute and their instances' OIDs cannot be returned.